dojah-inc/sdk-kotlin/README.md

 android.enableJetifier=true
 ```

-and add tools:replace="android:theme" at application level in your AndroidManifest.xml
+and add tools:replace="android:theme" at application level in your AndroidManifest.xml, if you set theme at application level
 ```
 tools:replace="android:theme"
 ```